FGHaider/pyaeromech/README.md

 [<img src="https://img.shields.io/badge/Status-In Development-orange.svg?logo=LOGO">](<LINK>)

 # pyaeromech
 Python package implementating basic analytical functions focused on mechanical engineering for aerospace applications.
 Utilizing ESA and NASA standards for reference.

+The goal of the package is to provide the basics, no FE just some of the more fundamental formulas, parts and equations.
+Neatly packaged and verified so you can focus on the goal of project rather than doublechecking someone did not mess up the definition of margin of safety.

-## Subpackages
+## Functionality

 - Basics
+- Geometry
+- Vibrations
+- Components
     - Beams
-- Geometry
     - Fasteners
-- Vibrations
+    - Springs

 ### Basics